 Over the past 6 years we've raced with and tested over a dozen different stock bore pistons.
 Using our experience on the racetrack we've now designed and produced the most competitive and reliable stock bore piston on the market.
 We targeted increased lubrication while also pushing the compression limits for pump fuel and ended up with what we feel is the most refined 125cc piston available.
 By enlarging the oiling holes that feed the oil spring channel and skirt, the piston stays well lubricated at all RPM which allows for extended high RPM use.
 Valve reliefs have been sized to allow the largest valves possible with the stock bore and they have been cut deep enough to ensure compatibility with even the highest lift cams on the market.

 **Installing this piston requires setting the ring gaps.
 If you are not comfortable with this, please have your local shop perform the install.
 Failure to set the proper piston ring end gap can result in premature failure or seizure of the engine.
 We recommend an end gap of .007-.009" on the top ring and .009-.011" on the bottom ring.
+The silver ring goes on top and the black ring below.
 Unknown Overland does a great job of explaining this in the video below.